Casa Grande Transitional Housing

 Communication

-• NDOC contracts with Viapath Technologies to provide calling and account billing services at Casa Grande Transitional Housing.
+• NDOC has contracted with ViaPath Technologies to provide calling and account-billing services for offenders at Casa Grande Transitional Housing.

 • Friends and family can create and fund a prepaid AdvancePay account through ViaPath/ConnectNetwork using phone or web.